Scalar field dark energy models: Current and forecast constraints

 \subsection{LSST SNe Ia}

-We use the same mock Year-10 SN Ia sample used in the DESC SRD \cite{LSST18}.
-The relative magnitudes of the SNe Ia in this dataset are binned into 40 bins and span the redshift range $0.013 < z < 1.368$.
+We use the same mock Year-10 SN Ia sample used in the DESC SRD \cite{LSST18}.\footnote{The mock dataset including the covariance matrix can be found at \url{https://zenodo.org/records/1409816} \citep{DESCSRDdata}.} The relative magnitudes of the SNe Ia in this dataset are binned into 40 bins and span the redshift range $0.013 < z < 1.368$.
 The DESC SRD team inflated the covariance matrix of the $w_0$ and $w_a$ parameters by $\sim$1.5 to account for calibrateable systematics.
 We find from numerical experiments that this factor of $\sim$1.5 on the $w_0$ -- $w_a$ covariance matrix is similar to multiplying the covariance matrix of the mock data of distance moduli by a factor of $\sim$2.
 Therefore, we apply this factor of 2 to the covariance matrix of the binned distance moduli before extracting the posterior using \textsc{CosmoSIS} and \textsc{emcee}.